Duchess, Queensland: Geography

 Butru is a neighbourhood (21.4879°S 139.7239°E) within the locality, which developed around the Butru railway station.

 Juenburra is neighbourhood (21.4166°S 139.8166°E) within the locality, which developed around the Juenburra railway station.

 Woobera is a neighbourhood (21.4666°S 139.7833°E) within the locality, which developed around the Woobera railway station.

 In the north of the locality, there is a watershed separating into three drainage basins.
 The Leichhardt River and its east branch rise in the north of the locality and flows north into the Gulf of Carpentaria.
 The Malbon River rises in the north-east of the locality and flows north-east into the Cloncurry River and ultimately into the Flinders River and into the Gulf of Carpentaria.
 While the Wills Creek, Green Creek and Pilgrim Creek which rise in the south of the locality flow south and into the Bourke River and ultimately into the Georgina River which theoretically flows into Lake Eyre, but only rarely is there sufficient water for this occur.

 History

 Kalkatunga (also known as Kalkadoon, Kalkadunga, Kalkatungu) is an Australian Aboriginal language.
 The Kalkatunga language region is North-West Queensland including the local government areas of the City of Mount Isa.

 The town's name was derived from the name of the mine, which was named by pastoralist Alexander Kennedy when his son John Peter Kennedy discovered a deposit of copper there in 1897 and led to the founding of the town.
 (Alexander Kennedy would later be the first passenger on a Qantas plane from Cloncurry.)
 Duchess was the name or nickname of the Aboriginal consort of pastoralist St John de Satge who was nicknamed "The Duke", who had run away and sought refuge at Kennedy's Calton Downs station.
 A 1987 map indicates that Duchess was previously named Mairindi.

+Mining in the area lead to negotiations with the government in 1906 about building accessible railway stations.
 Duchess railway station opened on 21 October 1912 when the Great Northern railway line reached Duchess from Malbon.